-Public land comprises approximately 11 percent of timberland in the South (Chapter HLTH-1).
-The distribution of public land between States varies considerably (Figure 23).
-For example, national forests occupy 3 percent of the timberland in Alabama and Georgia but 13 percent of the timberland in Arkansas (U. S. Department of Agriculture 2000b).
+Extent of public lands in the South-Public land comprises approximately 11 percent of timberland in the South (chapter 16).
+The distribution of public land between States varies considerably (fig. 1.23).
+For example, national forests occupy 3 percent of the timberland in Alabama and Georgia but 13 percent of the timberland in Arkansas (U.S. Department of Agriculture, Forest Service 2000a).

-Forest Inventory and Analysis data indicate that 4 million acres of timberland are managed by States, 1 million acres by counties and municipalities, and 16 million acres by Federal agencies (U. S. Department of Agriculture 2000b).
+FIA data indicate that 4 million acres of timberland are managed by States, 1 million acres by counties and municipalities, and 16 million acres by Federal agencies (U.S. Department of Agriculture, Forest Service 2000a).
 State land is contained in State parks, wildlife management areas, State forests, and State natural resource areas.
 Counties and municipalities hold land in local parks and recreation areas, many of which contribute importantly to the conservation of habitat.

-The primary Federal land management agencies in the South are the USDA Forest Service, the National Park Service, and the U. S. Fish and Wildlife Service (Figure 24).
+The primary Federal land management agencies in the South are the USDA Forest Service, the National Park Service, and the U.S. Fish and Wildlife Service (fig. 1.24).
 Federal land is concentrated in the Appalachian and Ozark Mountains, with less land in the Piedmont and Coastal Plain.
-The Forest Service manages approximately 60 percent of the Southern Blue Ridge, the eastern edge of the Appalachian Mountain chain.
-In contrast, less than one-tenth of the Mid-Atlantic Coastal Plain is under Federal management.
+The Forest Service manages approximately 60 percent of the southern Blue Ridge, the eastern edge of the Appalachian Mountain chain.
+In contrast, less than one-tenth of the mid-Atlantic Coastal Plain is under Federal management.

-4.5.2 National Parks and the National Park Service

-The idea of preserving Federal land in National Parks is rooted in the conservation movement of the late 1800s.
+National parks and the National Park Service-The idea of preserving Federal land in national parks is rooted in the conservation movement of the late 1800s.
 Created in 1916, the mission of National Park Service was to conserve scenic, natural, and historic resources (Loomis 1993).
 Congress precluded timber harvesting, mining, and livestock grazing.